CSIRO-enviro-informatics/info-engineering/tutorials/tutorial-intro-to-ld-api-part2.md

 Attendees will:
 * Be exposed to a pyLDAPI example and gain an understanding of the elements of a Linked Data API
+* Learn how to extend a pyLDAPI implementation with new views and data
-* Learn how to exLearn basic elements of information modelling using OWL
+* Learn how to add an API implementation to an existing pyLDAPI codebase
-* Gain hands-on experience with ontology development and querying using Topbraid Composer tools
-* Learn the facets of the SPARQL language and how to query using SPARQL

 ## 2. Pre-requisites and assumptions